 International Yoga Sport Academy is an IYSF-governed entity operating under the guidance of the IYSF Technical Committee, appointed teachers, and assistants.
-International Yoga Sport Academy will educate judges, coaches and train athletes according to established rules and regulations and promote A-level coaches worldwide.
+International Yoga Sport Academy will educate judges, coaches and train athletes according to established rules and regulations and promote A-level coaches and A-level judges worldwide.

 A-level Coaches are:

-- Existing World Yoga Champions and existing coaches, whose athletes placed 1st, 2nd and 3rd at the International level (If this is you, get in touch and IYSA will send you the criteria for joining IYSA coaches).
+- World Yoga Champions (get in touch and IYSF will send you the criteria for joining IYSF coaches).

-- For non-existing or in active Federations – coaches trained and approved by IYSA
+- For non-existing or in active Federations – coaches certified by IYSF

 There is still so much controversy surrounding the concept of Yoga as a Sport!